gtsystem/lightkube/README.md

 ## Upcoming features

-* Support for async/await
 * Support for loading definitions from yaml files
-* Support for installing a specific version of the kubernetes models
+* Support for Custom Resource Definitions